Find Affordable College Courses

 undefined

-In the nursing master's program at this school, racial-ethnic minorities make up 50% of degree recipients.
-That is 16% better than the national average.*
+Of the students who received a nursing master's degree from NJCU, 55% were white.
+This is typical for this degree on the natiowide level.
+In the nursing master's program at this school, racial-ethnic minorities make up 45% of degree recipients.
+That is 6% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from New Jersey City University with a master's in nursing.